FaraiMathemera/Zaio_Projects/Auth_Using_Arrays/README.md

 # Auth Using Arrays

 ## Features:
--Simple HTML, CSS and JS
+- Simple HTML, CSS and JS

 ## Issues:
 - HTML Validation using "pattern" not working.